Bank of America ATM Fee Class Action Settlement — $2.25M Fund for BofA Customers Double-Charged at 7-Eleven ATMs

 standard practice was to charge the OON balance inquiry fee.

-The lawsuit alleges that Bank of America was charging this OON balance inquiry fee
+The lawsuit alleged that Bank of America was charging this OON balance inquiry fee

 twice during the same ATM visit, even though only one balance inquiry was performed.